-In the following experiment we evaluated the performance of our models (U--net, V--net and Res V--net) and the recent methods reported in Refs. \citep{ffdnet:zhang18, fpd:lin19, ffd:hao19}.
+In the following experiment we evaluated the performance of our models (U--net, V--net and Res V--net) and the recent methods reported in Refs. \cite{ffdnet:zhang18, fpd:lin19, ffd:hao19}.
 We evaluated all the methods in the task of normalising FPs corrupted with Gaussian noise, speckle noise, illumination components variations and incomplete field of view.
-The training was conducted using $25,000$ patches for our models (U--net, V--net and Res V--net) and $40,000$ patches for the compared methods.
+The training was conducted using $25,000$ patches for our models (U--net, V--net and ResV--net) and $40,000$ patches for the compared methods.
 The training set (patches) were randomly sampled over 30 of the total of 46 FPs.
 The remaining 16 FPs constitute the test set.
 For all the methods, we used the same training parameters, as described at the beginning of this section.
-Figure \ref{fig:nets_patches} shows examples of reconstructed patches.
-Figure \ref{fig:nets_complete} shows examples of reconstructed full FPs.
-The procedure for reconstructing complete FPs was described in subsection \ref{ssec:full_fp}.
-From a visual inspection of Figures \ref{fig:nets_patches} and \ref{fig:nets_complete}, one can note that the proposed networks produce the better results.

-Tables \ref{tab:train_nets}--\ref{tab:test_nets_var} summarise the experiments results.
+Tables \ref{tab:train_nets}--\ref{tab:test_nets_var} summarise the experimental results.
 Table \ref{tab:train_nets} shows the averaged Mean Square Error (MSE), averaged Mean Absolute Error (MAE) and averaged Peak Signal to Noise Ratio (PSNR) over the full reconstructions of the 30 FPs used to generate the training set.
 Since we used patches for training, the full FPs were never seen for the networks.
 Table \ref{tab:test_nets} shows the averaged errors for the reconstructed 16 FPs used to generate the test set.

-Finally, Table \ref{tab:test_nets_var} shows the averaged variance of the computed MSE and MAE of the errors in Table \ref{tab:test_nets}.
+Also, Table \ref{tab:test_nets_var} shows the averaged variance of the computed MSE and MAE of the errors in Table \ref{tab:test_nets}.
 The third column shows the square of the Coefficient of Variation ($CV^2$), where the relative standard deviation is defined as $CV = \sigma / | \mu |$.
 The $CV^2$ is a measure of the precision and repeatability of the results.

+Finally, Figure \ref{fig:nets_patches} shows examples of reconstructed patches.
+Figure \ref{fig:nets_complete} shows examples of reconstructed full FPs.
+The procedure for reconstructing complete FPs was described in subsection 3.3.
+From a visual inspection of Figures \ref{fig:nets_patches} and \ref{fig:nets_complete}, one can note that the proposed networks produce the better results.